 Over a year ago, Hurricane Maria ravaged Puerto Rico.
 Thursday evening, the University of South Florida Sarasota-Manatee is hosting a panel discussion, " Puerto Rico: A Year After Maria ," which will talk about how the island and its residents are still recovering from the storm.

 All Night Jazz

-Tonight on All Night Jazz, the “Other Nine to Five,” Mike Cornette heads to the Steppes of Russia on the Jazz Trip@Ten with selections from “Fiddler on the Roof.”
-Plus more from our focus artist of the week, guitar great Barney Kessel.
-Then later, on the Midnight Standard, we’ll hear a version of Monk’s “Round Midnight.”
-The adventure begins tonight at nine on WUSF 89.7 more...
+Tonight on All Night Jazz, the “Other Nine to Five,” Mike Cornette will roll the dice with a visit to the Casino on the Jazz Trip @ Ten.
+Plus more from our focus artist of the week, drummer Idris Muhammad.
+Then later, on the Midnight Standard, we’ll hear a version of Thelonious Monk’s “’Round Midnight.”
+The adventure begins tonight at nine on WUSF 89.7. more...

 Special News Reports